JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

   caption: [impulse response coefficients for AR(1)-X(1,1)], ) <table:3_4_irf_coeff>

 As already explained based on @fig:3_1_analysis, the two impulse responses counter-act.
 The IR (impulse response) for this model decays rather quickly, especially with the impact of an exogenous variable that is reciprocal to the target variable.
-Most of these effects were already assumed based on available information.

-We can also confirm, that this process is stable, since $sum_(k=1)^(infinity) |v_k| < infinity$.
+We can also confirm that this process is stable given $sum_(k=1)^(infinity) |v_k| < infinity$.

 Because of this stability the model is rather robust to unit shocks from both exogenous variables, more robust from shocks of $G_v$ than from $T_t$ in fact.
 As a consequence, with this model, we can accept a certain degree of fluctuation in the exogenous variables, without having to worry about a big impact on the predictive performance of our model.
 For example, the effect of a measurements error or sensor defect in $T_d$ or $G_v$ that acts as a shock to our system, will not last for very long.
 Thus, having a larger order for the AR part of our model pretects against shocks from the other variables.
 On the other hand, the model is more vulnerable to sudden changes in auto-regressive behaviour.